Google BigQuery Input Tool

 Service-to-service authentication requires a Google Service Account File, also known as a service account JSON key file.

 You can obtain a service account JSON key file from the Google Cloud Console or you can create a new key for an existing service account.
-More information about Google BigQuery can be found on the Google Big Query Documentation site under Creating and Managing Service Account Keys.
+You can find more information about Google BigQuery on the Google Big Query Documentation site under Creating and Managing Service Account Keys.

 - In Authentication mode, select Service-to-Service.